Can You Get a Tattoo If You Have Psoriasis?

-Things like getting a hair cut, or even showing up at the doctor's office for an appointment is a gut-wrenching and anticipating event.
-You already have to put up with the stares from children that are so innocent and in wonder, but the adults that look at you with a measuring mind to see if you're in worse shape than they are...
-"Wow, I thought my psoriasis was bad...".
+Things like getting a haircut or even showing up at the doctor's office for an appointment are gut-wrenching and anxiety-inducing events.
+You already have to put up with the stares from children that are so innocent and in wonder, but the adults that look at you with a measuring mind to see if you're in worse shape than they are: "Wow, I thought my psoriasis was bad . . . ".

 Fast forward to a tattoo shop where there may not always be the friendliest or most sensitive people.
-However, it's not the tattoo artists themselves that may turn you away because of your skin affliction, it will probably be other patrons that don't know or understand anything about your skin condition.
+The short answer to the question of whether you can get a tattoo if you have psoriasis is: It depends on the tattoo artist (and your doctor).
+However, it's not the tattoo artists themselves that may turn you away because of your skin affliction; it will probably be other patrons that don't know or understand anything about your skin condition.

-The following topics will help you understand more about the world of Psoriasis and tattoos, and the artists that you will have to interact with:
+The following topics will help you understand more about the world of psoriasis and tattoos, along with the artists that you will have to interact with.

 - What Causes Psoriasis

 - What Can Trigger a Psoriasis Outbreak

 - Why Tattoo Artists Might Refuse Psoriasis Sufferers